National Butterfly Center: US–Mexico border wall

 The proposed US–Mexico border wall is slated to pass through the grounds of the National Butterfly Center.
 Filmmaker Krista Schlyer, part of an all-woman team creating a documentary film about the butterflies and the border wall, Ay Mariposa, estimates that construction would put "70 percent of the preserve habitat behind the border wall."

 In late July 2017, a National Butterfly Center employee was surprised to discover a bulldozer crew clearing vegetation with a chainsaw and a brush mower, in an area that had been restored with native species from its earlier use as an onion field.
 The crew had no paperwork indicating they were authorized to clear this land.
 Even though the Department of Justice was required to notify the landowner in writing, neither the center's founder, Jeffrey Glassberg, nor the center's director had been informed about the plans to clear the land.

 On August 1, 2017, the chief of the Border Patrol's Rio Grande Valley sector indicated that although Starr County, Texas, was his first priority for a wall, the nearby Santa Ana National Wildlife Refuge had been selected instead for initial construction, because its land was owned by the government.

 In early December 2018, a challenge to wall construction at the National Butterfly Center was rejected by the US Supreme Court.
-According to the San Antonio Express News, "the high court let stand an appeals ruling that lets the administration bypass 28 federal laws", including the Endangered Species Act, the Safe Drinking Water Act and the Native American Graves Protection and Repatriation Act.
+According to the San Antonio Express-News, "the high court let stand an appeals ruling that lets the administration bypass 28 federal laws", including the Endangered Species Act, the Safe Drinking Water Act and the Native American Graves Protection and Repatriation Act.

 In a December 17, 2018, opinion piece in the Washington Post, the center's nature photographer and outreach coordinator expressed concerns about the loss of habitat and disruption to nocturnal species, and said:

-The center's director noted that the local economic impact will also be considerable, and stated that "environmental tourism contributes more than $450m to Hidalgo and Starr counties."
+The center's director noted that the local economic impact will also be considerable, saying "environmental tourism contributes more than $450m to Hidalgo and Starr counties."

 Bulldozers were expected to arrive in early 2019 to continue construction, and on February 5 heavy equipment was seen at the site, and was met by protesters.